Apocalypse of Pseudo-Methodius

 Written in Syriac in the late seventh century, the Apocalypse of Pseudo-Methodius shaped and influenced Christian eschatological thinking in the Middle Ages.
 Pseudepigraphically attributed to Methodius of Olympus, a fourth century Church Father, the work attempts to make sense of the Islamic conquest of the Near East.

-The Apocalypse is noted for incorporating numerous pre-existing aspects of Christian eschatology, such as the invasion of Gog and Magog, the rise of the Antichrist, and the tribulations that precede the end of the world.
-The book, however, adds a new element to Christian eschatology: the rise of a messianic Roman emperor.
+Pseudo-Methodius is noted for incorporating numerous pre-existing aspects of Christian eschatology, such as the invasion of Gog and Magog, the rise of the Antichrist, and the tribulations that precede the end of the world.
+The book, however, adds a new element to Christian eschatology: the rise of a messianic Last Roman emperor.
 This element would remain in Christian apocalyptic literature until the end of the medieval period.

 The book was early translated into Greek, Latin, Coptic, Armenian, and later into Slavonic.
+It is an apocalyptic text, the most famous of the Syriac apocalyptic texts.

 Authorship, date, location

-The Apocalypse is attributed to Methodius of Olympus in the Syriac text, of Patara in the Greek, both of whom lived in the fourth century.
-In all likelihood, however, the text was written in the final decade of the seventh century, after 692, by a Miaphysite Christian, hence the moniker of Pseudo-Methodius.
+Pseudo-Methodius is attributed to Methodius of Olympus in the Syriac text, of Patara in the Greek, both of whom lived in the fourth century.
+In all likelihood, however, the text was actually written in the final decade of the seventh century, after 692, by a Miaphysite Christian.
 Scholars have argued that the work was written in the context of the Arab Conquests, in response to the hardships faced by Christians and their widespread apostasy (in order to avoid the jizya head tax).
 As well, the author sees the invasion occurring as punishment from God.
 The text, therefore, employs historiography, geography, and apocalyptic prophecy.

 The text was originally written in Syriac, in Northern Syria.
 The author claims to have had his vision on Mount Sinjar.
 Early scholarship relied heavily on the Greek, Latin, and Slavonic translations for study, as the original Syriac text was not available at the time.
 In 1897, the scholar V. Istrin relied heavily on the Greek text; at the same time and independently, Sackur studied the oldest Latin translations.
-Both of their studies ushered in the scholarly study of the Apocalypse, but it was not until 1931 that the original Syriac manuscript was discovered.
+Both of their studies ushered in the scholarly study of Pseudo-Methodius, but it was not until 1931 that the original Syriac manuscript was discovered.
 With this find, Michael Kmosko was able to ascertain that the original Apocalypse of Pseudo-Methodius had been written in the Syriac language.